projectacrn/acrn-hypervisor/doc/contribute.rst

 software continues to be available under the terms that the author desired.

-Project ACRN uses a BSD license, as found in the license_header in the project's GitHub repo.
+Project ACRN uses a BSD-3-Clause license, as found in the license_header in the project's GitHub repo.

 A license tells you what rights you have as a developer, as provided by